Learn about many of the available medications in our database.

 Who should NOT take this medication?

-Do not use calcipotriol if you are allergic to calcipotriol or to any of the ingredients of the medication.
+- are allergic to calcipotriol or any ingredients of the medication

 What side effects are possible with this medication?